 |Sheryl Kara Sandberg is an American technology executive, activist, and author.
 She is the chief operating officer (COO) of Facebook and founder of Leanin.org.
 In June 2012, she was elected to the board of directors by the existing board members, becoming the first woman to serve on Facebook's board.
 Before she joined Facebook as its COO, Sandberg was vice president of global online sales and operations at Google, and was involved in launching Google's philanthropic arm Google.org.
 Before Google, Sandberg served as chief of staff for United States Secretary of the Treasury Lawrence Summers.|

-Queens-born Batsheva Hay started her eponymous label two years ago after leaving her job as a lawyer and deciding to experiment with designing dresses for herself and her daughter.
+Queens-born Batsheva Hay started her eponymous label in 2016 after leaving her job as a lawyer and deciding to experiment with designing dresses for herself and her daughter.
 Growing up, Batsheva’s artist mother would often take her to flea markets and vintage shops, dressing her in antique calico dresses, which became Batsheva’s uniform throughout her time at Stanford University and Georgetown Law School.
 After leaving her job at a big law firm, she began to redesign some vintage dresses, which were worn to bits, and quickly became obsessed with the design process.
 She bought her fabrics on eBay and at quilting shops, and she still uses vintage and limited-run cotton quilting fabric to make her clothing.

 Batsheva initially made a small collection of four matching mother-daughter dresses and set up a simple website.
 As her dresses got more attention from magazines and retailers, her collections grew.
 Now she is designing four collections a year.

 Batsheva lives on the Upper West Side with her husband, photographer Alexei Hay, who she collaborates with on brand imagery, and their two small children, Ruth and Solomon.